-Peace River (Polk, Hardee, Desoto, Charlotte Counties): This scenic river runs south for over 100 miles from Lake Hancock, north of Bartow to Charlotte Harbor.
+Peace River (Polk, Hardee, Desoto, Charlotte Counties): This scenic river runs south for over 100 miles from Lake Hancock, north of Bartow, to Charlotte Harbor.
 Popular with canoeists, the Peace River offers excellent fishing for largemouth bass, bream, and catfish.
 Snook weighing over 30 pounds migrate from Charlotte Harbor and are caught year-round as far north as Fort Meade.
 Bass, snook, and catfish prefer deep holes around tree snags where flow is strong.

 Along the Peace River in Fla

-The river is very low right now, and with the rainy season-ending, it will soon be only passable by canoe.
+The river is shallow right now, and with the rainy season ending, it will soon be only passable by canoe.
 Largemouth bass can be found in pools and around snags that offer current breaks.
-Spotted sunfish (stump knockers) can be found around snags in the river, use small popping flies or small jigs and spinners to catch them.
+Spotted sunfish (stump knockers) can be found around snags in the river; use small popping flies or small jigs and spinners to catch them.

-Saltwater species, such as redfish, spotted sea trout, and tarpon can be caught regularly in the lower river where it is tidally influenced.
+Saltwater species, such as redfish, spotted sea trout, and tarpon, can be caught regularly in the lower river, where it is tidally influenced.
 Use shrimp, jigs, crabs, and topwater lures near bridges and snags to catch most of these species.
 Snook can be found well upriver, with many being year-round residents as far north as Nocatee and Gardner.
 Use large crankbaits or shiners to try to entice them to bite, and then hang on!